TALK TO SALES

 What is an HRA?

 In this article, we'll go over what HRAs are, how they work, how they differ from HSAs, what qualifies for reimbursement, various HRA types, and how they compare.
+We'll also help you determine if an HRA is the right choice for your business and why you should use an HRA administration platform.

 What are HRAs?

 An HRA isn't health insurance.
 Instead, employers offer employees a monthly allowance of tax-free money dedicated to health spending.
-Employees buy healthcare services, and sometimes health insurance, that meets their needs, and their employer schedules a reimbursement up to a set allowance amount.
+Employees buy healthcare services, and sometimes health insurance, that meet their needs, and their employer schedules a reimbursement up to a set allowance amount.

 The types of HRAs available include: